Orpius/SDK/docs/UserGuide/index.md

 1. When an agent finishes an activity, Orpius records the original instructions (objective) and the observed outcome.
 2. A separate internal **Audit Agent** then examines these artefacts.
 3. The audit agent independently evaluates whether the outcome appears to meet the stated objective and records a simple verdict of **"Yes"** or **"No."**

 ### Purpose of the Audit Step

-* **Integrity and reliability.** Confirms that AI-driven activities complete as requested.
+* **Integrity and reliability**: Confirms that AI-driven activities complete as requested.
-* **Automated oversight.** Provides continuous self-assessment without human review.
+* **Automated oversight**: Provides continuous self-assessment without human review.
-* **Error detection.** Highlights potential failures or incomplete results.
+* **Error detection**: Highlights potential failures or incomplete results.
-* **Traceability.** The audit record, verdict, and related context are logged for review in the system's audit trail.
+* **Traceability**: The audit record, verdict, and related context are logged for review in the system's audit trail.

 ### Security and Privacy